ipinfo/rails/README.md

 # <img src="https://ipinfo.io/static/ipinfo-small.svg" alt="IPinfo" width="24"/> IPinfo Rails Client Library

-This is the official Rails client library for the IPinfo.io IP address API, allowing you to lookup your own IP address, or get any of the following details for an IP:
+This is the official Rails client library for the IPinfo.io IP address API, allowing you to look up your own IP address, or get any of the following details for an IP:

-- [Geolocation](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude and longitude)
+- [Geolocation](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude, and longitude)
-- [ASN](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and type, such as business, hosting or company)
+- [ASN](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and type, such as business, hosting, or company)
 - [Company](https://ipinfo.io/ip-company-api) (the name and domain of the business that uses the IP address)
 - [Carrier](https://ipinfo.io/ip-carrier-api) (the name of the mobile carrier and MNC and MCC for that carrier if the IP is used exclusively for mobile traffic)